danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 my masculinity is taking over,
 and my lust has possessed every inch of my body.
 I will meet her for the first time this evening,
-I deposited the money she asked for —
+I deposited the money she asked for,
 she told me that she was grateful,
 that her sister needed it.
 I booked a hotel room,